 - U.S. Visa Status: In order to maintain proper U.S. Visa status, you must comply with all applicable Federal regulations related to study in the U.S..
 You will be in jeopardy of losing your immigration status if you fail to maintain the necessary academic standing.
 We will be required to report you to the SEVIS database of the Department of Homeland Security (DHS) for any violation of your visa status , including failure to enroll, failure to report to campus for immigration check-in, failure to report residential address in a timely manner, and any violation of the student code of conduct that results in suspension or expulsion from the program.
 Your personally identifiable information, including course enrollment details and changes, and circumstances of any suspected breach by you of UMass’ policies may be shared with the DHS, UMass and accrediting agencies, designated authorities, your parents, and UMass Amherst staff and agents.

-- Photography, Filming and Sound Recording: The MS ECE Live, 1+1 and 3+1+1 programs at the University of Massachusetts Amherst or its representatives, affiliates, successors and related companies may arrange to photograph or shoot video footage of students for purposes of advertising, public relations, and/or promotion in any medium throughout the world, including on social media sites and on the internet.
+- Photography, Filming and Sound Recording: The MS ECE Live, 1+1, 3+1+1, and Pre-Masters Programs at the University of Massachusetts Amherst or its representatives, affiliates, successors and related companies may arrange to photograph or shoot video footage of students for purposes of advertising, public relations, and/or promotion in any medium throughout the world, including on social media sites and on the internet.
 If you do not wish to participate you must advise us in writing at time of application and state at the time of the photography or video shooting the wish not to participate.
 By accepting this enrollment contract you are indicating your consent to use these photographs or video footage without further consent or notifications unless you follow the above opt-out requirements.

 - FERPA: In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA), the undersigned student hereby permits UMass to disclose personally identifiable information, including educational records, financial information and, attendance records to the student’s parent(s), guardian(s), sponsor(s), sponsorship bodies, and recruiter(s) with information pertaining to their application, academic progress, results and attendance.
 These permissions will remain in effect during the undersigned student’s tenure in the MS ECE and UMass.